-While this is great for SaaS, it creates several tiers of complexity for identity management.
-So as we approach the authentication “challenge”, we’re usually quickly reduced to a checklist of important items (both on the product side and the technical side) that need to be handled:
+While multi-tenancy is great for SaaS applications and end-users, it creates several tiers of complexity for identity management.
+So as we approach the authentication “challenge”, we’re usually quickly reduced to a checklist of important items (both on the product side and the technical side) that need to be handled.
+This list is not exhaustive in any way, but these questions always come up sooner or later:

 - Do we allow the user to login without activating the account via email?

 - What is our password policy?
-Do we allow each tenant to set a different password policy?
+Do we allow each tenant to set a different one?

 - Do we support MFA?
 Which methods do we allow?
 Email?
 SMS?
 Authenticator app?
 Do we allow the tenant to force MFA for it’s admins?